 Since 1981, the Washington Association of Professional Anthropologists (WAPA) biennial Praxis Award competition has recognized outstanding achievement in translating anthropological knowledge into action as reflected in a single project or specific endeavor.
 Ideal award candidates are anthropologists who can demonstrate the value of anthropological knowledge, theory and methods to solve problems addressed through public and/or private sector efforts (e.g., government, industry, or non-profit).
 The competition is open to anyone holding an MA or PhD in any sub-field of anthropology.
 In exceptional cases, applicants with a BA in anthropology may be considered (for example, in countries where the anthropology BA is considered to be a final degree).

-Award recipients will receive a $1000 prize and will be recognized at a Praxis Award ceremony and reception at the 2020 meeting of the Society for Applied Anthropology.
+Award recipients will receive a $1000 prize and will be recognized at a Praxis Award ceremony and reception at the 2024 meeting of the Society for Applied Anthropology in Santa Fe, New Mexico.
 Submission information is available on the Praxis Awards Guidelines page.

 Submissions should clearly demonstrate how the entrant used anthropology to effectively address contemporary human problems.
 WAPA strongly encourages submissions from individuals, mixed-discipline groups, or organizations where at least one anthropologist worked on and influenced the designated project.
 Entries are encouraged from anthropologists worldwide.
 All entries will be evaluated by an expert panel of anthropological practitioners.